LorneCurrie/file-importer/README.md

 ### AWS Credentials

-Please make sure you have setup your AWS credentials and install AWS CLI before you start.
+Please make sure you have setup your AWS credentials and have installed AWS CLI before you start.

 ### System Design and Architecture

-I opted to use a event based Lambda function.
+I opted to use a event based architecture for this project.
 Loading a csv file to the S3 bucket will trigger an event which the lambda function will pick up and process.
 It will then convert the CSV file to JSON data and then write the data to a DynamoDB table.
+On completion the data file is moved to the `processed` folder and any error are written to the errors folder in the bucket.

 ### Config file

 As this is a public repository, I will not be including my config files with the code.
 I have included a template of the config file, and you just need to fill out the blanks.
 The config files use the following naming format: `config.<stage>.json`.
-Stage could be `dev` or `prod`.
+Stage could be `dev` or `prod`, and should align with the stage that you deploy and invoke in yarn.

 There are the following value you will need to fill in.